LVPlayground/playground/javascript/entities/README.md

 #### The Actor interface
 The following properties are available for actors:
-  - `actor.modelId`: Gets the model representing the actor. _Immutable_
+  - `actor.modelId`: Gets the model representing the actor. _Immutable._
   - `actor.health`: Gets or sets the health of the actor.
 A number between 0 and 100.
   - `actor.position`: Gets or sets the position of the actor.
 Must be a vector.
   - `actor.rotation`: Gets or sets the rotation of the actor.
 A number between 0 and 360.